davidchatting/Approximate/README.md

 # The Approximate Library
-The Approximate library is a WiFi [Arduino](http://www.arduino.cc/download) Library for building proximate interactions with the ESP8266 and ESP32.
+The Approximate library is a WiFi [Arduino](http://www.arduino.cc/download) Library for building proximate interactions with the [ESP8266](https://en.wikipedia.org/wiki/ESP8266) and [ESP32](https://en.wikipedia.org/wiki/ESP32) and your Internet of Things.

 Approximate works with 2.4GHz WiFi networks, but not 5GHz networks, as neither ESP8266 or ESP32 support this technology.